hermangroup/docs/wallets/dashcore/interface.rst

 The Receive Tab
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Receive tab allows you to create addresses to receive Dash.
+The Receive tab allows you to create addresses to receive Historia.
 You can
-create a request for a specific amount of Dash or include a specific
+create a request for a specific amount of Historia or include a specific
 message, and send it to another user as a link or QR code.

 .. figure:: img/receive.png